-- Which principles of the Charter could be relevant for this recommendation? - Pillar 1 > Principle 6 > The Researcher - Pillar 2 > Principle 4 > Career Progression
+- Which principles of the Charter could be relevant for this recommendation? - Pillar 1 > Principle 6 > The Researcher - Pillar 2 > Principle 4 > Career Progression - Pillar 3 > Principle 2 > Stability of Employment

-- Pillar 3 > Principle 2 > Stability of Employment - How could ResearchComp and ESCO be relevant for this recommendation? - The adoption of ResearchComp at an organisation could include mapping relevant skills/competences and learning outcomes/proficiency levels to the R1-R4 profiles Organisations could align the classification/tagging of researcher job/grant advertisements - How could this recommendation reduce the precarity of research careers?
+• How could ResearchComp and ESCO be relevant for this recommendation?

+- The adoption of ResearchComp at an organisation could include mapping relevant skills/competences and learning outcomes/proficiency levels to the R1-R4 profiles

-to the R1-R4 profiles along with relevant ESCO classifications for the profiles
+- Organisations could align the classification/tagging of researcher job/grant advertisements to the R1-R4 profiles along with relevant ESCO classifications for the profiles